College of Education scholarships allow student teachers to fully invest in their experience

 “The most memorable stories are those in which student teachers speak from joy: when they identify moments of growth for themselves and their students; when they share the funny things their students say; when they brag about their students’ accomplishments and triumphs,” said Wertzberger.

 Because student teachers devote their energy to working full-time in the classroom, they often cannot pursue an outside job.
 Student teachers face various expenses, such as traveling to school each day and purchasing professional clothing.
-When Debbie Mercer became the dean of the College of Education, she sought to focus on assisting students during their student teaching semester.
+Debbie Mercer, dean of the College of Education, works to assist students during their student teaching semester.

 “Student needs during this semester were increasing.
 For example, student teachers were returning to campus to visit our food pantry,” said Mercer.
 “We began telling the story of student teaching.
 The long hours, the intensive workload, and the emotional pressure of assuming more and more student learning responsibility.”